 The Report shows that to achieve good quality education for all, governments must provide enough trained teachers, and focus their teacher policies on meeting the needs of the disadvantaged.
 This means attracting the best candidates into teaching; giving them relevant training; deploying them within countries to areas where they are needed most; and offering them incentives to make a long-term commitment to teaching.
-In Sri Lanka teachers trained to develop lesson plans and grade-appropriate tasks for multigrade classes had a positive impact on pupils' achievement in mathematics.
 The Report also highlights the need to address gender-based violence in schools, a major barrier to quality and equality in education.
 It underscores the importance of curriculum and assessment strategies to promote inclusion and improve learning.